forestvpn/cli/src/actions/README.md

 func (w AuthClientWrapper) Register(email string, password string) error
 ```

-Register is a method to perform a user registration on Firebase.
+Register is a method to perform a profile registration on Firebase.

 See https://firebase.google.com/docs/reference/rest/auth#section-create-email-password for more information.